bently0602/golang_template/README.md

 1. __build.sh__ (no params)

-   builds project for current machine
+   builds project for current machine, then immediately executes it if there are no errors in the build process

 2. __build.sh run__